 Dreamy Vision Boards for Lifestyle Design

 Where do you want to be in five, ten, or twenty years?
-That’s not just a question from a bad job interview, it’s a critical consideration for anyone who wants to live a life of purpose and meaning, and a dream board is the perfect tool for staying on track.
+That’s not just a question from a bad job interview, it’s a critical consideration for anyone who wants to live a life of purpose and meaning, and a dream board is a perfect tool for staying on track.
 These vision boards for goals are in a constant state of change.
 As your life goals change and grow, so will your vision board.
 Maybe you no longer want to live in Paris.
 That’s ok.
 Replace the city of lights with a relaxing mountaintop retreat if that’s your thing.
 But do keep your life goals vision board updated and refer to it each time you have to make a major decision.
 It will help clarify the direction you need to take to achieve your life’s dreams.

 Heading off on an epic vacation with the family?
 Don’t leave your journey to chance.
 Capture all your “must see” destinations on a vision board so you don’t miss anything.
 Even better, invite your kids and spouse to join you, and create a fun planning tool the entire family can use.
 The kids will be excited about your trip, and you’ll be sure everyone gets to see and do everything they hoped for.
 By planning ahead, you’ll ensure everyone has the epic vacation of their dreams.